sambranaivan/CardScriptsWiki/Filter-Functions.md

 This means the entire line can be read as: *the activation of this card is legal if there is at least 1 card in the activating player's deck that is a monster and can be sent to the GY*

+> **NOTE:**
-> You can read [Understanding a card script](https://github.com/ProjectIgnis/CardScripts/wiki/Parameter-naming-convention#understanding-a-card-script) to learn more about the different parts of a script (such as the `if chk==0 then` block).
+You can read [Understanding a card script](https://github.com/ProjectIgnis/CardScripts/wiki/Parameter-naming-convention#understanding-a-card-script) to learn more about the different parts of a script (such as the `if chk==0 then` block).
 This page will only focus on the usage of filter functions.

 Now that the script knows when it's legal to activate the card, let's look at what happens when the card is actually activated and the effect resolves.
 This is in the effect's operation function (`s.operation`):
 ```lua